9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 threads, we can still get useful work done while one or two are stuck talking to slow or dead servers.

-We can\'t simply create one thread per URL, because that may overburden either our CPU or our network connection if (as we expect) most of the links are live and responsive.
+We can't simply create one thread per URL, because that may overburden either our CPU or our network connection if (as we expect) most of the links are live and responsive.
 Instead, we use a fixed number of worker threads, which fetch URLs to download from a queue.